 INSPIRE Staff Rich Balouskus, Jeanine Boyle, Drew Carey, and Kersey Sturdivant attended the American Wind Energy Association’s (AWEA) Offshore Windpower conference in Washington, D.C. last weekend, promoting our expertise in offshore wind seafloor reconnaissance and fisheries assessment.
 Our Sediment Profile Imaging (SPI) camera is a proven and regulatory agency recommended alternative to traditional benthic sampling methods, with the unique ability to visualize the seafloor for communication with key stakeholders, and we were glad to share our expertise with major stakeholders in a key period of offshore wind development.

 INSPIRE has conducted research for existing and planned Deepwater Wind developments.
 Research includes but is not limited to: Benthic Habitat Assessment, G&G Groundtruthing, Visualization, Demersal Fish Trawls, Fisheries Expert Consultation, Lobster and Cod Spawning Surveys, COP Writing and Review, Agency Consultations, and Community Stakeholder Outreach.
-We provide in-depth knowledge on identifying suitable areas for offshore wind development (both turbine and cable placement) and working on permitting to develop in these areas.
+We provide in-depth knowledge on identifying suitable areas for offshore wind development (both turbine and cable placement) and on permitting to develop in these areas.
 Our expertise has been honed from our extensive experience working for Deepwater Wind, Ørsted, and NYSERDA.
-AWEA Offshore Windpower was an exciting opportunity for INSPIRE to contribute to this burgeoning industry and showcase the work we’ve done to date.
+AWEA Offshore Windpower was an exciting opportunity for INSPIRE to contribute to this burgeoning industry and to showcase the work that we have done to date.